Ste90x/microfrontends/README.md

 #### Instructions

-1. Use the "setup.bat" to install all packages and dependencies
+1. ``cd single-spa-app`` & ``setup.bat`` to install all packages and dependencies

-2. Use the "start.bat" to start all servers and open up the browserpage
+2. ``start.bat`` after installation to start all servers and open up the browserpage

 #### Information:

 ### !!!
 The mainpage may take a while to render everything correctly due to the servers of all frameworks that need to be started first.
+Especially Angular is pretty slow.
 Check the current status of the servers in their respective terminals. !!!

 ### Single SPA uses Angular 8 because it doesn't support 9 yet.